 In the standard description of the SGE this "washing out" effect of the expectation values is referred to in order to justify the neglect of the transverse inhomogeneity of eq.
 (5.6) and the use of the divergenceless field eq.
 (5.2).
-Some merely cite the classical case of the phenomenon as justification (see [3]) while others refer to the fully quantum demonstration given above (see [1] and [11]).
+Some merely cite the classical case of the phenomenon as justification (see [1]) while others refer to the fully quantum demonstration given above (see [2] and [11]).
 Even in the latter case however, when the demonstration is explicit, it is inconsistent for at least three reasons.

 (1) The averaging procedure used above was only valid "over significant time intervals" as compared to the precession period T (see discussion of fig. 5.1).
 This was critical in justifying the precession arguments we used above.
 However, inasmuch as the period depends on the various energy states $E{\uparrow\downarrow}$ as this can only be rigorously justified after having an understanding of the energies of the system.
 Because we use the precession argument to enable us to find the energies we cannot also use the energies to justify the argument.
 This is circular reasoning.
 Although intuitively easy, which is valuable, it is logically invalid and probably glosses over several interesting questions.
-(2) The precessing solutions found in the homogeneous field of eq.
-(5.16) were rigourously obtained but then subjectively applied to a completely different problem - one involving the field of eq.
-(5.6).
-This assumes that the interaction of these phenomena - the uniform and non-uniform parts of the field - is linear and can be naively superposed.
-However, it will be seen in Chapter 7 that solving only the nonuniform part is not at all trivial.
-This suggests that more than just a linear interaction is occurring.